Amitk249/Music_recommendation_system/README.md

+# Project Status
+The model has issued some error it will be committed to later date

 # Music Recommendation System

 This project is a comprehensive music recommendation system developed using machine learning algorithms and integrated into a Django web application.
 The system recommends music to users based on their preferences, utilizing both Content-Based Filtering and Matrix Factorization techniques.